AgPipeline/deprecated-base-docker-support/base-image/README.md

 The return from the check_continue() function is used to determine if processing should continue.
 If the function is not defined, processing will continue automatically.

+5. Retrieve Files:
+If the transformer_class.Transformer instance has a method named `retrieve_files` it will be called getting passed the dictionary returned by `transformer_class.Transformer.get_transformer_params()` (see step 3.) and the loaded metadata.
+This allows the downloading of data when the transformer has determined it can proceed (see step 4.).
+If this function is not defined, processing will continue automatically.

-5. Processsing:
+6. Processsing:
-The `perform_process` function in transformer.py is called getting passed the transformer_class.Transformer instance and any parameters previously defined.
+The `perform_process` function in transformer.py is called getting passed the transformer_class.Transformer instance and any parameters previously defined (see step 3.).
+This performs the processing of the data.
+It's important to note that the dictionary returned in step 3 is used to populate the parameter list of the `perform_process` call.

-6. Result Handling:
+7. Result Handling:
 The result of the above steps may produce warnings, errors, or successful results.
 These results can be stored in a file, printed to standard output, and/or returned to the caller of `do_work`.
 In the default case that we're exploring here, the return value from do_work is ignored.